UntrustVul: An Automated Approach for Identifying Untrustworthy Alerts in Vulnerability Detection Models

-The process of dataset construction for training classifiers in line-level assessment is described in Figure~\ref{fig:data_collect}.
-We leverage BigVul dataset~\cite{Fan:2020:BigVul:ACCCodeVulnerabilityDatasetwithCodeChangesandCVESummaries}, which provides non-vulnerable and vulnerable functions with detailed line-level fixes within git commits that reflect the changes addressing vulnerabilities.
-Following prior research~\cite{Chu:2024:GraphNeuralNetworksforVulnerabilityDetectionACounterfactualExplanation, Fan:2020:BigVul:ACCCodeVulnerabilityDatasetwithCodeChangesandCVESummaries, Hin:2022:Linevd:StatementLevelVulnerabilityDetectionUsingGraphNeuralNetworks, Hu:2023:InterpretersforGNNBasedVulnerabilityDetectionAreWeThereYet, Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations}, we adopt lines that are deleted or modified in the commit as historical vulnerable lines, excluding redundant lines such as comments, blank lines, and delimiters.
-We then randomly select lines in non-vulnerable functions as an initial list of non-vulnerable lines, denoted by $L_0^-$.
-Some of these lines in $L_0^-$ may resemble historical vulnerable lines.
-To filter them out, we use a lightweight approach that estimates the resemblance between each line in $L_0^-$ and the historical vulnerable lines using BLEU score~\cite{Papineni:2002:Bleu:AMethodforAutomaticEvaluationofMachineTranslation}.
-For each line in $L_0^-$, we calculate its BLEU score~\cite{Papineni:2002:Bleu:AMethodforAutomaticEvaluationofMachineTranslation}, which measures the lexical precision of n-grams between a line to references being the historical vulnerable lines.
-As suggested by Wieting et al.~\cite{Wieting:2019:BeyondBLEUTrainingNeuralMachineTranslationwithSemanticSimilarity}, we choose 0.5 as the threshold of BLEU scores.
-Only lines in $L_0^-$ with a BLEU score below 0.5 are considered historical non-vulnerable lines.
-After collecting the data, a dataset of historical vulnerable and non-vulnerable lines is constructed.
-To minimise the risk of spurious correlations learnt during training, all lines are normalised by refactoring them into a consistent coding convention.
-The dataset is then used to train classifiers to identify benign candidates.
+\textbf{Extracting historical data}.
+Following prior research~\cite{Chu:2024:GraphNeuralNetworksforVulnerabilityDetectionACounterfactualExplanation, Fan:2020:BigVul:ACCCodeVulnerabilityDatasetwithCodeChangesandCVESummaries, Hin:2022:Linevd:StatementLevelVulnerabilityDetectionUsingGraphNeuralNetworks, Hu:2023:InterpretersforGNNBasedVulnerabilityDetectionAreWeThereYet, Li:2021:VulnerabilityDetectionwithFineGrainedInterpretations}, we adopt lines deleted or modified and lines that are control or data dependent on the added lines as historical vulnerable lines.
+We carefully exclude redundant lines such as comments, blank lines, delimiters, and keyword-only.
+The final list of historical vulnerable lines is denoted by $L^+$.
+Next, we identify a list of non-vulnerable lines $L^-$.
+Just based on syntax, certain non-vulnerable lines may resemble vulnerable lines.
+Hence, we aim to construct $L^-$ that is syntactically distinguishable from $L^+$, but diverse and sufficient to train line-level classifiers.
+Specifically, we randomly select lines in non-vulnerable functions as an initial list of non-vulnerable lines, denoted by $L_0^-$.
+To filter lines that resemble those in $L^+$, we use a lightweight approach that estimates their resemblance using BLEU score~\cite{Papineni:2002:Bleu:AMethodforAutomaticEvaluationofMachineTranslation}.
+For each line in $L_0^-$, we calculate its BLEU score~\cite{Papineni:2002:Bleu:AMethodforAutomaticEvaluationofMachineTranslation} to measure the lexical precision of n-grams between the line and $L^+$.
+A higher BLEU score indicates greater resemblance to vulnerable lines.
+Hence, we only choose lines with a BLEU score below $\delta_{\textit{BLEU}}$ as historical non-vulnerable lines.
+Increasing $\delta_{\textit{BLEU}}$ retains more lines in the final list $L^-$, but potentially introduces more noise.
+Section~\ref{sec:sensitivity_analysis} evaluates the impact of $\delta_{\textit{BLEU}}$ on \truevul.
+It also assesses this approach's ability to identify vulnerable lines itself, using the proportions of misclassified vulnerable and benign lines, respectively.
+After collecting data, a dataset of historical vulnerable and non-vulnerable lines is constructed.